Record ticket sales as WSL season kicks off

 TOTTENHAM HOTSPUR

 Usual home: Breyer Group Stadium (Leyton Orient FC).
-At Tottenham Hotspur Stadium v Man Utd, Sunday.

 Tottenham's women have moved from Barnet FC's Hive Stadium to Leyton Orient's ground.

-They plan to play at the main Tottenham Hotspur Stadium when scheduling allows, and will kick off the WSL season there against Manchester United on Saturday.
+They plan to play at the main Tottenham Hotspur Stadium when scheduling allows.

 "The stadiums that we play in coming off the back of the Euros should become more of the norm really," said manager Rehanne Skinner.